 - A fire extinguishing system that utilises distilled water mist supplied via a dry-pipe system, which features not only sprinklers on the ceiling and underneath the false floor, but also 60m fire hoses.

 “We have been a trusted partner of IXcellerate for over 5 years now.
-In that time, they established themselves as one of the largest and most innovative data centre providers in Russia,” says Vertiv EMEA president Giordano Albertazzi.
+In that time, they established themselves as one of the largest and most innovative data center providers in Russia,” says Vertiv EMEA president Giordano Albertazzi.

-“As IXcellerate celebrates their Moscow One data centre’s third phase of growth, we can reflect on the evolution of this state-of-the art facility that has won multiple industry accolades and is testament to the company’s commitment to deliver breakthrough innovations in power and thermal management to the Russian colocation market.”
+“As IXcellerate celebrates their Moscow One data center’s third phase of growth, we can reflect on the evolution of this state-of-the art facility that has won multiple industry accolades and is testament to the company’s commitment to deliver breakthrough innovations in power and thermal management to the Russian colocation market.”